 Flying-fox roost monitoring program

-The department has been regularly monitoring flying-fox roosts in south-east Queensland since 2007.
-There has also been regular monitoring of some sites occurring prior to this time.
-As of 2016, the department's monitoring program encompasses a large number of known roosts within the greater southeast of the state, as well as extending into some areas of central Queensland as resources permit.
-The data collected through this regular monitoring program seeks to provide a better picture of flying-fox abundance, distribution and population trends across Queensland.
-Data is collected on at least a quarterly basis through flying-fox roost monitoring undertaken by departmental staff, together with the assistance of local government partners and community volunteers.
+The department regularly monitors flying-fox roosts in south-east Queensland as well as some areas of central and northern Queensland as resources allow.
+This monitoring has occurred since 2007, however some sites have been monitored for longer.
+The data collected through this regular monitoring provides a better picture of flying-fox abundance, distribution and population trends across Queensland.
+Data is collected on a quarterly basis through flying-fox roost monitoring undertaken by departmental staff, together with the assistance of local government partners and community volunteers.
 The data is provided to the National Flying Fox Monitoring Program (NFFMP).

 The monitoring program collects information on: